maryiakrautsova/FitDay/README.md

 5. Input the following text 'Jobs fill your pockets, adventures fill your soul.'. - ***Expected:***	Text is input.
 Button with emoji = diskette is marked as 'saved' and is inactive.
 6. Click on 'Image' button. - ***Expected:***	'Image Properties' modal window is opened.
 'Choose File' button is present.
 7. Click on 'Choose File' button.
 Choose any image (.jpeg format).	 - ***Expected:*** URL with the path to the selected image is present in URL field.
 8. Click on 'OK' button (green highlighted). - ***Expected:***	Text is input.
 Button with emoji = diskette is marked as 'saved' and is inactive.
-9. Click on 'Back to overwiev' button. - ***Expected:***	User is redirected to [Entries Page](https://my.monkkee.com/#/entries).
-Post with text message = 'Jobs fill your pockets, adventures fill your soul.' is present and is the last one.
-10. Click on entry which contains text 'Jobs fill your pockets, adventures fill your soul.'. - ***Expected:***	Selected in step 7 image is displayed.
+Selected in step 7 image is displayed.

 ## :yellow_circle: *TC-10.
 User can format existing entry.*
 1. Follow the link: [Login Page](https://my.monkkee.com/#/) - ***Expected:***	Login page is opened.
 Login form is visible.
 'User' and 'Password' fields, 'Login' button are present.